Preparing food without power

 During an emergency, cooking and eating habits change to fit the situation.
 You may not have a refrigerator or a stove and your water supply may be limited.
 In addition, health risks from contaminated or spoiled food may increase.
 When preparing food, consider the following:

-Cook food for enough time and to a safe internal temperature
+Cook food to a safe internal temperature

 Prepare only what you need for one meal